maxxfuu/California-Housing-Price-Prediction-/README.md

+# Step 1

+conda create --prefix ./env python=3.8 conda activate

+The --prefix option in the conda create command allows you to specify the location where you want to create the new conda environment.
+By default, conda environments are created in a centralized location determined by your conda installation.
+However, using --prefix gives you the ability to create the environment in a custom location of your choice.

 # California-Housing-Price-Prediction-
 In this project, I will be documenting my full experience with developing a machine learning model to predict housing prices.